Seid-M-Adem/Data-Science-Portfolio/README.md

 # Data Scientist

 Welcome to my Data Science Portfolio!
 It showcases various projects and code examples that demonstrate my skills and experience in data science, machine learning, data visualization, and more.
-Each project is contained within its own directory and includes a detailed README file explaining the project, the data used, and the results achieved.
+Each project is contained within its own directory and includes a detailed file explaining the project, the data used, and the results achieved.

 **Location:** Basel, Switzerland
 **Contact:** [seid.adem@gmx.ch](mailto:seid.adem@gmx.ch)